 Fall is harvest time, not only for winter storage crops like beets and carrots, but for all those beautiful medicinal plants we have been watching flower and grow for many months now.
-Harvest provides a sense of the changing seasons and a chance to prepare our medicine cabinet for the year to come.
-It’s a special practice to take note of the places we frequent, to watch the full seasonal growing cycle and then to harvest the powerful medicine when it comes time.
+The herb harvest provides a sense of the changing seasons and a chance to prepare our home apothecary for the year to come.
+It’s a special experience to watch the full growing cycle of a plant and then harvest and use for your own wellbeing.

 Autumn is the time of year when plants’ energies are focused back into the roots.

 They are no longer producing leaves and flowers.
-Thus, it this time of year (late September and early October) when the roots’ medicinal qualities are most potent.
-For herbs such as Dandelion and Burdock, the inulin is highest at this time of year.
-It’s good to try and harvest roots before the first hard frost.
-Once the ground gets hard, it becomes difficult to dig, and the inulin depolymerizes due to the frost.
+Thus, it is this time of year (late September and early October) when the roots’ medicinal qualities are most potent.
+For roots like Dandelion and Burdock, the inulin is highest at this time of year.
+It’s good to try and harvest before the first hard frost, once the ground gets hard, it becomes difficult to dig, and the inulin depolymerizes due to the frost.

 Harvesting practices and techniques:

 - Consider the age of the plant.
-Most roots should be harvested within the first few years.
+Most roots should be harvested within second year.
 When they get older, they become more fibrous and woody, meaning that a lot of the strong qualities of the root are harder to extract.
 Younger roots are traditionally more medicinally potent in and easier to work with.

 - Think about where you are digging and harvesting: do you have permission?
 And most importantly, is it far enough away from roadsides and trails?
 Give yourself enough space so that there is no chance any toxic chemicals, dog urine or human waste could affect the plants.